Essential Rider Fitness Series: Stamina

 Avoid mental fatigue.
 Mental fatigue slows down reaction time, just like physical fatigue.
-Except mental fatigue deals with your mind.
+Mental fatigue deals with your mind.

 Avoid negative thoughts.
-As mental fatigue takes hold, negative thought patterns can find their way into your conscious.
+As mental fatigue takes hold, negative thought patterns can find their way into your consciousness.
 Negative thoughts lead to low morale and poor decisions.